daveythacher/LED_Matrix_RP2040/LED_Matrix/README.md

 To add more you just create folder, define matrix_start, have CMake build a library with led_ prefix, define matrix_dma_isr if needed, define set_pixel, etc. CMake should link against all dependencies used by the lib.
 Each matrix algorithm is its own library.

+Parallel development should be possible.

 ### Multiplex Alogirthms
 CMake configuration selects these as configured for the specific build.
+Parallel development should be possible.

 ### Serial Algorithms
 These are used by the src folder to implement different applications/front end protocols.
 Configuration for specific build picks the src folder implementation.
+Parallel development should be possible.

+Note these have control over ISRs.
+These are also responsible for booting core 1 which is owned by matrix algorithm.

 ## src folder
-This folder for different applications.
-These pick a serial algorithm.
-CMake still configures preprocessor for size, multiplex algorithm, matrix algorithm, etc. The idea here is build flavors.
-Some matrix algorithms require a completely different implementation or cannot work in all cases.
+This is boiler plate application which pulls the matrix and serial algorithms together.
+CMake configures preprocessor for size, multiplex algorithm, matrix algorithm, serial algorithm, etc. The idea here is build flavors.

-This is kind of pain, but this is a microcontroller.
-I did not want to lose memory or make this really painful to manage.
-Parallel development should be possible.

-Note this was updated to use CMake to manage this as logic was designed to be library module.
-(This may make things a little confusing but maybe not.)

 ## Benchmark
 May be worth correcting jitter using non-stripped RAM.
 However, this is not believed to be required.
 DMA to PIO latency would be more critical than jitter or computation latency, but I am not sure there is a significant issue.
 Manually mapping this will likely increase complexity and reduce available RAM.